aafaz/Loan-Prediction-System/README.md

 ![](Images/document-classifier-photo.png)
 We have 614 rows and 13 columns in the train dataset and 367 rows and 12 columns in the test dataset.

+# Exploratory Data Analysis:
+The exploratory data analysis is divided into two categories:

+# 1. Univariate Analysis:
+Examining each variable individually.
+For categorical features, we use frequency table or bar plots which will calculate the number of each category in a particular variable.